yarovoy-it/consumer/README.md

 # Swagger

-After application was launch [swagger](http://localhost:8080/swagger-ui/) will work
+After application has launched.
+You can use [swagger](http://localhost:8080/swagger-ui/).

 # Postman collection
 Path to postman collection: consumer/build/Consumer postman_collection.json